 The "Parish Center" was intended to be used as a place for both congregational and wider community activities.
 In the 1960s and 1970s, it served as a youth hangout space that held concerts, drama performances and served as a place to meet and have fun away from drugs and alcohol.
 The congregation of St. Matthew Trinity started giving sandwiches to anyone who came to volunteer at Parish Center events and were hungry.
 This grew into Lunchtime Ministry which continues to this day in the Parish Hall under the main church on the corner of Hudson and 8th Streets.
 Today, the Parish Center's main use is serving as home to 17 AA and 12-Step meetings that occur weekly.

-The SMT Center will serve the congregation in a number of ways.
-First, it can serve as a place of alternative worship during the summer and on weekday evenings.
-The SMT Center can also serve as a place where Bible study, fellowship, and confirmation classes can take place in a comfortable setting.
-Finally, the congregation hopes to bring back "Open Ear," the youth music cafe, on some weekends.
+The SMT Center now serves the congregation in a number of ways, such as an alternative worship during the summer and on weekday evenings.
+It also functions as a place where Bible study, fellowship, and confirmation classes can take place in a comfortable setting.
+The congregation hopes to bring back "Open Ear," the youth music cafe, on some weekends.

-SMT plans to continue to host 12-Step groups in this space, supporting the healing provided in a new setting.
-The congregation also plans to use the SMT Center as a place to host advocacy partners for events like discussions, forums and lectures.
+The SMT Centers also hosts 12-Step groups in this space, supporting the healing provided in a new setting.
+The congregation hope to use the SMT Center as a place to host advocacy partners for events like discussions, forums and lectures.

-The congregation is looking into how the SMT Center can provide after-school programs for children and teens.
-The SMT Center will also support fitness and wellness programs in the Hoboken community that promotes healthy living.
-The Hoboken community will benefit greatly by having an accessible, modern space available to rent for diverse events on Washington Street.
+Finally, the congregation is looking into how the SMT Center can provide after-school programs for children and teens, as well as support fitness and wellness programs in the Hoboken community that promotes healthy living.